-Maureen is the President of the Alberta Civil Trial Lawyers Association (ACTLA), which advocates for a strong civil justice system that protects the rights of all Albertans.
+Maureen is the Immediate Past President of the Alberta Civil Trial Lawyers Association (ACTLA), which advocates for a strong civil justice system that protects the rights of all Albertans.
 She is also Past Chair of the Personal Injury Subsection of the Canadian Bar Association – Alberta.
 In addition, she has served as a volunteer facilitator with the Legal Education Society of Alberta’s “CPLED” Bar Admission Course, and is a presently a volunteer lawyer with Pro Bono Law Alberta.

 An avid skier, Maureen has been a volunteer ski instructor with the Canadian Association for Disabled Skiing (CADS).
 In addition, she serves on the Board of Directors of Between Friends, a local charitable organization which organizes and facilitates social and recreational programs for persons with disabilities.

 Please contact Maureen McCartney-Cameron at cameronm [at] jssbarristers [dot] ca if you are interested in receiving a copy of any of the following: